-  Letters about applicants should be sent to the commission in care of the Human Resources Department, Administrative Office of the Courts, 1501 W. Washington, Suite 227, Phoenix, AZ, 85007, as opposed to individual commission members.
-Written comments can also be sent to email@example.com.
+Letters about applicants should be sent to the commission in care of the Human Resources Department, Administrative Office of the Courts, 1501 W. Washington, Suite 221, Phoenix, AZ, 85007, as opposed to individual commission members.
+Written comments can also be sent to [email protected].
 All letters and comments timely sent to those addresses will be forwarded to all commission members.

 The commissions also welcome telephone calls to individual members from citizens who can provide candid insight into an applicant’s qualifications.
 Please see the commission membership lists for direct contact information for each member.

 Applicants should not personally contact commission members about their application during the nomination process.
 The commission rules prohibit members from individually interviewing applicants or committing in advance to vote for any applicant.

 How can citizens participate in selecting, reviewing and voting on judges?

 • Encourage highly qualified people to apply to serve as a judge.

 • Volunteer to serve on a judicial nominating commission.
 Applications are available from the Governor's Office when volunteers are needed.

 • Send your comments on applicants being considered for judgeships to a Judicial Nominating Commission.

 • Volunteer to serve on the Commission on Judicial Performance Review (JPR) or a JPR Conference Team.

 • Complete and return a judicial performance survey when you are in court as an attorney, juror, litigant or witness during the survey period.